Thomas Dale: Leading the Virginia Colony

 Perhaps Dale's most lasting reform was economic.
-In 1613, without stockholder consent, Dale abandoned the communal agriculture which had proved unsatisfactory, and he assigned 3-acre (12,000 m2) plots to its "ancient planters" and smaller plots to the settlement's later arrivals.
+In 1613, without stockholder consent, Dale abandoned the communal agriculture which had proved unsatisfactory, and he assigned 3-acre (12,000 m2) plots to its ancient planters and smaller plots to the settlement's later arrivals.
 Measurable economic progress was made, and the settlers began expanding their planting to land belonging to local native tribes.
 Not only did food production increase markedly, but the following year John Rolfe succeeded on his plot in raising the first hybrid tobacco − the key to the colony's future.

-Seeking a better site than Jamestown, Thomas Dale sailed up the James River (also named after King James) to the area now known as Chesterfield County.

-He was apparently impressed with the possibilities of the general area where the Appomattox River joins the James River, and there are published references to the name "New Bermuda" although it apparently was never formalised.
+Seeking a better site than swampy and insect-ridden Jamestown Island (notoriously unhealthy during summer months), Thomas Dale sailed up the James River (also named after King James) to the area now known as Chesterfield County.
+He was apparently impressed with the possibilities of the general area where the Appomattox River joins the James River, and there are published references to the name "New Bermuda" although it apparently was never formalized.
 (Far from the mainland of North America, the archipelago of Bermuda had been established as part of the Virginia Colony in 1612 following the shipwreck of the Sea Venture in 1609.)

-A short distance further up the James, in 1611, he began the construction of a progressive development at Henricus on and about what was later known as Farrars Island.
+A short distance further up the James, in 1611, Dale began constructing a village at Henricus, in a horseshoe bend of the James River where a canal would later be created to create Farrars Island.
 Henricus was envisioned as possible replacement capital for Jamestown and was to have the first college in Virginia.
-(The ill-fated Henricus was destroyed during the Indian Massacre of 1622, during which a third of the colonists were killed.)
+(Ill-fated Henricus was destroyed more than five years after Dale's departure, during the Indian massacre of 1622, during which a third of the colonists were killed.)

 In addition to creating the new settlement at Henricus, Dale also established the port town of Bermuda Hundred and "Bermuda Cittie" (sic).
 He began the excavation work at Dutch Gap, using methods he had learned while serving in Holland.

 In 1614, Governor Thomas Dale sent 20 men, under Lieutenant William Craddock, to the area across the Chesapeake Bay from mainland Virginia now known as the Eastern Shore to establish a salt works and to catch fish for the colonists.
 They intended to make salt by boiling down the sea water.
 They settled along Old Plantation Creek at a place named "Dale's Gift" on the mainland, but they established the salt works on Smith Island, which is located adjacent to the southern portion of the Eastern Shore in present-day Northampton County near Cape Charles.